 After graduating from UCLan Carly continued to follow the career that she had a degree in, and got a full-time marketing position.
 She is now works as a Digital Marketing Manager.

 “For me the most interesting part of my job is definitely the variety of ways that you can communicate with the customer and reach a customer but specifically on the digital platform,” explains Carly.

 As for plans for the future, Carly says: “Now that I have ticked the box of being an elite athlete and a Paralympian, it's now time for me really to go back to work go back to my old roots which is being a marketing manager and really start a new goal and start a new life in the professional world.”

 Carly’s advice for any new students going to UCLan is “to throw yourself into every new opportunity that comes your way.”

-“For me when I started there when I started at UCLan I was really not as confident and I was a bit scared and it was a new place and new people new city and so for me I had to learn to conquer experience because at the end of the day these experiences that you make at UCLan are your memories for life.
+“For me when I started at UCLan I was really not as confident and I was a bit scared and it was a new place and new people, a new city and so I had to learn to conquer experience because at the end of the day these experiences that you make at UCLan are your memories for life.

 “I was so glad that I just threw myself into everything because it really made such an impact.”